doc-metrix/units/README.md

 #### I/O

-Input and output.
+I/O: input and output.

 #### rpm

-Revolutions per minute.
+rpm: revolutions per minute.

 #### utilization

-Describes a unitless value indicating the extent to which a device is utilized.
+utilization: describes a unitless value indicating the extent to which a device is utilized.